Have you ever looked at your blog’s analytics and wondered when the hordes of visitors are going to start showing up?

 - Better Click To Tweet – Free plugin which is easy to use but only comes with a basic design.

-- Social Warfare – This plugin does far more than just adding sharable quote boxes.
+- Social Snap – This plugin does far more than just adding sharable quote boxes.
 It’s a full on social sharing plugin that comes with plenty of features you can use to get more traffic from social media.
-Prices start at $24/year (cancel whenever you like).

 Alternatively you could try using ClickToTweet.com but its more time consuming and you can only use regular hyperlinks instead of the funky widget in my example above.